grantcurell/grantcurell.github.io/docs/Setting Up SmartFabric Director/README.md

 1. Download, extract, upload to vCenter (or ESXi)
 2. Fill in network settings.
 3. When it finishes importing, keep in mind that the username and password is:
-   1. Username: admin@sfd.local
+      1.Username: admin@sfd.local
-   2. Password: The password you set
+      2.Password: The password you set
 4. I had problems when I used a DNS name for NTP.
 See: [BUG](./BUG.md)
 5. Go to the [Fabric Designer](https://fdc.emc.com/#!/network-fabric) online.
-   1. Enter your design in the Fabric Designer.
+      1.Enter your design in the Fabric Designer.
 The point of the Fabric Designer is to determine all of those materials you will need in order to build out your stack.
-   2. It will provide you a lot of useful info, for example a bill of materials:
+      2.It will provide you a lot of useful info, for example a bill of materials:

         ![](images/bom.PNG)

-   3. It will also give you a logical view of your network
+      3.It will also give you a logical view of your network

         ![](images/logical_view.PNG)

-   4. A view of your networking
+      4.A view of your networking

         ![](images/network_view.PNG)

-   5. It will also allow you to download the configurations for each switch - either as a regular config or as a zero touch configuration.
+      5.It will also allow you to download the configurations for each switch - either as a regular config or as a zero touch configuration.
 You can also save the overall design.
 6.

 ## Problems Encountered